Renick2006/SERIAL-IN-SERIAL-OUT-SHIFTREGISTER/README.md

 # SERIAL-IN-SERIAL-OUT-SHIFTREGISTER
+## Name: Renick Fabian Rajesh
+## Reg No: 212224230227

 **AIM:**

-To implement  SISO Shift Register using verilog and validating their functionality using their functional tables
+To implement  SISO Shift Register using verilog and validating their functionality using their functional tables.

 **SOFTWARE REQUIRED:**